 36% of people prefer list-based headlines

-List-based information are still the most easy way to consume pieces of information that seekers want to look for, in today’s quick pace society.
+List-based information is still the most easy way to consume pieces of information that seekers want to look for, in today’s quick-paced society.

 Marketers report that 66% of them include blog posts in their social media content strategy